IMG_2649.jpg

 Latest Updates

-Amazon’s Position: In our legal submission, Amazon requested that the Board allow us to return to direct negotiations.
+As we previously shared, we requested that the mediator recommend the parties return to direct negotiations.
 In direct negotiations, Amazon and the union would have the opportunity to return to the table and negotiate any remaining items and resolve the bargaining process directly.

-The Union’s Position: In their submission, the union requested that the Board order binding arbitration.
-In arbitration, an arbitrator would establish the terms of the collective agreement for YVR2.
+The union formally requested that the Board order binding arbitration.
+If the Board agrees to this request, an arbitrator will establish the terms of the collective agreement for YVR2.

 Video message from Kurt and Suresh.